 HOW TO APPLY

-There are 3 steps to being selected to present your work at BEAM2018Find Out More
+There are 3 steps to being selected to present your work at BEAM2023:

-STEP 1 – Come up with a brilliant idea for a new musical.
+STEP 1 – Come up with a brilliant idea for a new musical

 You don’t have to have started developing it yet, though we’ll expect you to have a good idea of your artistic vision / the story you want to tell.
 Even better if you’ve written a song or two for it.
 Fully (or half) written musicals are welcome to be pitched too (as long as it hasn’t already received a full professional production), and song must be an integral part of your show idea for us to consider it a musical.
-We are looking for a wide range of work to be included in BEAM, representative of the broadest diversity of people living in the UK today – diverse not just in terms of whose stories are being told, but also in terms of the styles of music being used to tell those stories.
+We are looking for a wide range of work to be included in BEAM, representative of the broadest diversity of people living in the UK today – diverse not just in terms of whose stories are being told, but also in terms of the styles of music and art forms used to tell those stories.
 If you believe you’re part of the future of British musical theatre, we want to believe that too – inspire us to believe in your vision, and we’ll do our best to help you meet the right people to make it a reality!

-STEP 2 – Check you’re eligible – you need to have a professional track record of past creative work (producers, directors and creatives from non-theatre disciplines are welcome to pitch, but if you’re not going to be one of the writing team, we’d expect at least one of the writers to be named in the pitch).
-You don’t need to have ever written or worked on a musical before.
+You need to be over 18 and have a professional track record of past creative work, with at least one professional performing arts credit (in any discipline).
+If you are under 25, you do not need a professional credit but should be able to demonstrate commitment to the performing arts through university/college productions, youth theatre, music groups, etc. You don’t need to have ever written or worked on a musical before.
 At least half the writing team of the musical must be resident in the UK.
+Producers, directors and creatives from non-theatre disciplines are welcome to pitch, but if you’re not going to be one of the writing team, we’d expect at least one of the writers to be named in the pitch.
 The musical you pitch can have been commissioned or workshopped already, but it can’t have received a fully professional production already (past student or non-professional stagings are fine).
-You also need to be available to come to BEAM2018 at Theatre Royal Stratford East in London on 1st and 2nd March, if selected to present (travel bursaries will be made available to potentially contribute to travel costs of those attending from other parts of the UK).
+You also need to be available to come to BEAM2023 at Oxford Playhouse in late May 2023 (artists selected for BEAM will be paid a fee, with travel bursaries available).

 What content should I prepare for the pitching day?

 What will happen if my work is selected?

 If your piece is selected, you will then have conversations with MTN and MMD as to how that work will be shown, and what best to present within the BEAM showcase.
 You may be offered a 10 minute pitching slot or a 20 minute book-in-hand staged showcase presentation, or something else in between.
 These discussions will take into account what format will best serve the work, its stage of development and the artists involved.